 - think about anything you might want to say about how the case is managed, if this is discussed

 - bring draft terms of settlement if the case is likely to be settled by consent on the day

 - be ready to take notes during the preliminary hearing.
-If you plan to use a laptop or other electronic device to do this, check the rules for technology at VCAT hearings.
+If you plan to use a laptop or other electronic device to do this, do not record the hearing unless you have permission.

 If you have a legal or professional representative, they can be a lawyer, town planner or someone else with a good understanding of the dispute.